mrouhi13/thiswayyoufools/_posts/how-to-override-error-pages-in-django.md

 ------------
-Overriding error pages in your web application or website is a handy feature because of giving an excellent experience to users and lets you lead users to the right page after seeing the error also improve your site\'s SEO rate.
-So let\'s see how to override these pages in Django projects.
+Overriding error pages in your web application or website is a handy feature because of giving an excellent experience to users and lets you lead users to the right page after seeing the error also improve your site's SEO rate.
+So let's see how to override these pages in Django projects.

 ---
 > **Note**